arbaazali872/TreasureHuntRL/README.md

 - Performance metrics are saved in the `metrices/` directory.

 **To read the whole project report containing training parameters and agent's performances [Click Here](https://drive.google.com/file/d/1p2NEh5vgCc4G6sPDBMinKrgSnWGy9SAP/view?usp=sharing)**

+**The documentation of the code can be found in the docs folder in the root directory of the project**